geraintpalmer/SAS-R/LabSheets/Week_03.md

 # Week 3 -  Data Structurs and Recurrence

-This lab sheet will introduce various data structures and also and important concept called 'recurrence'.
+This lab sheet will introduce various data structures and also an important concept called 'recurrence'.
 After this session you will know how to:

 + Create and manipulate lists;
 + Create and manipulate dictionaries (hash tables);